How to Form an Arizona Nonprofit Corporation

 See the IRS website for more information on the Form 1023 and Form 1023-EZ filing requirements.

-Once a nonprofit receives 501(c)(3) tax-exempt status from the IRS, it should be automatically exempt from Arizona income tax.
-However, your nonprofit may need to file an application with the Arizona Department of Revenue to obtain an exemption from state sales and use taxes.
-For details, see the Department of Revenue Nonprofit and Qualifying Healthcare web page.
+In general, once a nonprofit receives 501(c)(3) tax-exempt status from the IRS, it should be automatically exempt from Arizona income tax.
+However, your nonprofit could need to apply with the Arizona Department of Revenue (DOR) to obtain an exemption from state sales and use taxescalled the "transaction privilege tax" (TPT).

 Ready to start your Nonprofit Corporation?